giudicelli/symfony-distributed-architecture/README.md

 The following options are handled by "distributed_architecture:run-master":
 - --max-running-time will gracefully stop all slave processes after a certain duration.
 It's usually a good idea to use this as Symfony commands tend to use more and more memory over time.
 A duration of 3600 seconds is in most case a good value.
 Default is 0, meaning the master will only exit once all the slaves a exited.
-- --max-process-timeout Set the maximum number of times a process can timeout before it is considered dead and restarted.
+- --max-process-timeout Set the maximum number of times a process can timeout before it is considered dead and removed.
 Default is 3.
 - --timeout Set the timeout for the master.
 Default is 300.

 ### Configuration